LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 ### Enable or disable an article

+Enabled articles are returned in knowledge base integrations, while disabled articles are not.
 In the Knowledge Base application, disabled articles are indentified by a "Pending" indicator.

 <img class="fancyimage" style="width:450px" src="img/ConvoBuilder/kb_articleDisabled.png">

+You can enable or disable an article as you need, respectively, to add it or remove it from use in knowledge base integrations.

 **To enable an article**